Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 ### Types of soil covariates

 Soils (and vegetation + ecosystems) form under complex interactions between climate, living organism and anthropogenic influences, modified by relief and hydrological processes and operating over long periods of time.
-This has been clearly identified first by @jenny1994factors with his CLORPT factors of soil formation and subsequently extended by @MCBRATNEY20033 with the SCORPAN formulation (see [Introduction chapter](#soil-mapping-theory)).
+This has been clearly identified first by @jenny1994factors with his CLORPT factors of soil formation and subsequently extended by @MCBRATNEY20033 with the SCORPAN formulation (see section \@ref(soil-mapping-theory)).

 In general, the following covariates are commonly considered for use in Predictive Soil Mapping: